xlc-dev/nova/www/src/docs/reference.md

 }
 ```

 Flag defines the interface for command-line flags.
 Concrete types like StringFlag, IntFlag, BoolFlag implement this interface.

----
+<a id="float64flag"></a>

-### `Float64Flag` {#float64flag}
+### `Float64Flag`

 ```go
 type Float64Flag struct {